 All told, there’s almost no wrong place for it, and you basically can’t do it too much.
 To start out, I recommend doing the basic static stretch version as part of your warm-up routine and go from there.

-If you’re totally lost on what your warm-up should look like, well then you’re in luck, because I’m currently writing a book about that very topic, so you have that to look forward to in 2022.
+If you’re totally lost on what your warm-up should look like, well then you’re in luck, because I have a program for that.